EdwinKanLab/Respiration_Heart_Study_2019/README.md

 NI LabVIEW 2016

 ## Dependencies
-Sound instructions can be provided on request.
+Audio instruction files for routines are required and can be provided on request, or manually turned off.
+Visual instructions are displayed.